dynatrace-wwse/codespaces-synchronizer/docs/instantiation-types.md

-!!! tip "Protip: Run in any cloud ☁️ provider"
+!!! tip "Protip: Run in any ☁️ cloud provider of your choice"
      For **VS Code Dev Containers** and **Local Container** you'll need to provide the infrastructure.
 You can run the enablements in any cloud provider of your choice.
+For best compatibility we recommend you to spin a VM with an Ubuntu Operating System.
+Then do a remote connection via VS Code for instantiating VS Code Dev Container or via SSH to run as a Local Container.

 ### 🖥️ VS Code Dev Containers
 - Clone the repository to your local machine (Ubuntu OS recommended for best compatibility).